Carlos Correa Player Props: Twins vs. Royals

 Carlos Correa At The Plate

-- Correa is hitting .200 with three doubles, a triple, two home runs and eight walks.
+- Correa is hitting .205 with three doubles, a triple, three home runs and nine walks.

+- In 54.5% of his games this season (12 of 22), Correa has picked up at least one hit, and in four of those games (18.2%) he recorded more than one.

-- He has hit a long ball in two of 21 games played this season, and in 2.2% of his plate appearances.
+- He has hit a long ball in three games this year (13.6%), leaving the park in 3.2% of his chances at the plate.

-- In six games this season (28.6%), Correa has picked up an RBI, including two games with multiple runs batted in.
+- Correa has driven in a run in seven games this season (31.8%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.